adityam/filter/vim-README.md

 - To change the width of the box in which the numbers are typeset, use `numberwidth=...` option.
 Default value is `2em`.

-- To change the distance between the numbers and the rest of the code, use `numberdistance=...` option.
+- By default, the numbers are placed on the left of the text area.
+To change the distance between the numbers and the text area, use `numberdistance=...` option.
 Default value is `0.5em`.

 - To change the conversion of numbers, use `numberconversion=...` option.
   Default value is `numbers`.